MakerStudio-io/Sample_Repo/README.md

 Your PR will be reviewed by the assigned reviewer for your project.
 Address any feedback and make necessary changes.
 Once approved, your PR will be merged into the `development` branch.

+**Important**: Changes should never be merged directly into the `development` or `main` branches.
+All changes must be made through a Pull Request (PR).
+Each PR needs to be reviewed and approved by the assigned reviewer before it is merged.
+This ensures that all code is properly reviewed and maintains the integrity of our codebase.

 ### 7. Merging Development to Main

 Periodically, once all features and fixes in the `development` branch are tested and approved, the `development` branch will be merged into the `main` branch.
 This step is usually performed by a team lead or a designated developer: